 b.
 Mod.B: the MSGin5G Server 1 subscribes the Messaging Topic(s) on behalf of all MSGin5G UE/Application Server served by it.

 The MSGin5G Server may work in one model based on the service policy.
 The MSGin5G Server 1 and MSGin5G Server 2 can be located in the same PLMN or different PLMNs.

+To ensure the message delivery based on Messaging Topic between different MSGin5G Servers, an MSGin5G Server shall subscribe the Messaging Topic list from other MSGin5G Servers as specified in clause 8.8.4.2.
+If the Messaging Topic is created or deleted on an MSGin5G Server, and if there are Messaging Topic list subscriptions from other MSGin5G Server(s), the MSGin5G Server shall send a Messaging Topic list notification to the corresponding MSGin5G Server(s) as specified in clause 8.8.4.2.
+When an MSGin5G Server receives a Messaging Topic subscription or unsubscription from an MSGin5G Client, it shall handle the Messaging Topic subscription or unsubscription request as specified in clause 8.8.4.3 or clause 8.8.4.4.